AdobeDocs/experience-manager-64.de-DE/help/communities/trends.md

 ![chlimage_1-227](assets/chlimage_1-227.png)

-## Konfigurieren der Community-Aktivitätsliste {#configuring-community-activity-list}
+## Liste der Community-Aktivität konfigurieren  {#configuring-community-activity-list}

 Select the placed `Community Activity List` component to access and select the `Configure` icon which opens the edit dialog.